BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 In front of the building, a person will offer you an in-game trade: your Carnivine for a **Chimchar** egg.
 Nice.

-The Azurine Island itself has been renovated as well, and we can get a few limited-choice Pokémon now!
+The Azurine Island itself has been renovated as well, and we can get a few limited-choice Pokemon now!

 !enc(586, nil, nil, "Azurine Island (Post-Renovation)")